-Recognizing the unprecedented challenges families, medical providers and state agencies are facing from COVID-19, the launch of YouthCare services for DCFS youth in care will be postponed a minimum of 30 days (from April 1, 2020).
+Recognizing the unprecedented challenges families, medical providers and state agencies are facing from COVID-19, the April 1, 2020 launch of YouthCare services for DCFS youth in care has been postponed.

 As families and medical providers focus on responding to COVID-19, YouthCare transition to be postponed (3/16/20)

 YouthCare has been selected to coordinate the physical health, behavioral health, dental and vision care for current and former youth in care.

 Former youth in care transitioned to YouthCare on February 1, 2020.
 Former youth in care are youth under 21 years of age who were previously under the guardianship of DCFS prior to reunification, adoption or subsidized guardianship; or cases where juvenile court closed their case and the youth are no longer under the legal custody of DCFS.

 Current youth in care will transition to the same program later this year.

 DCFS has worked in partnership with YouthCare to ensure this transition is as smooth as possible, without any disruptions to healthcare services.

 Please refer to this site for updated information on YouthCare.

 To verify that your provider is part of the YouthCare network, contact the Rapid Response Team at 844-289-2264 or